top of page

 Application video guide (for participants only)

-Applicants are not required to submit video links, but are encouraged to do so.
-The video excerpt should be up to 10 minutes long.
-It should be at least conducting two pianos if not a larger ensemble or orchestra, and with the view of the conductor’s face or from their side, with a duration of least 5 minutes with one take of camera.
-If applicants do not have online video to share, teachers will select based on the CV of the candidate.
+• The video excerpt should be up to 10 minutes long.
+It should be conducting an chamber group ro orchestra, or at least conducting two pianos, and with viewpoint on the conductor’s face or from their side, with a duration of least 5 minutes with one take of camera.

-The workshop will begin at 10:00am on Wednesday November 5, 2025, and conclude on Sunday November 9, at 5:15pm after the concert.
+The workshop will begin at 10:00am on Wednesday October 28.
+2026, and conclude on Sunday November 1, at 5:15pm after the concert.

 About Dr. Stefaniak